Tinton Falls, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 96.93 mi of roadways, of which 65.99 mi were maintained by the municipality, 17.77 mi by Monmouth County, 4.22 mi by the New Jersey Department of Transportation and 8.95 mi by the New Jersey Turnpike Authority.

 Major highways passing through Tinton Falls include the Garden State Parkway, Route 18, Route 33, and Route 66.
 Tinton Falls houses exits 100 (including the Judy Blume Service Area), 102, 105, and 109 on the parkway, including a high-speed toll gate, and the southern start/end of the express and local carriageways, although the borough is listed only on signs for exit 105.

 Major county roads that pass through Tinton Falls are County Route 520, which enters from Middletown Township to the west, crosses the northern portion of the borough and proceeds east towards Red Bank to the north and Shrewsbury to the south, County Route 537 (Tinton Avenue), which also crosses the northern portion of the borough from Colts Neck Township to the west to Eatontown to the east) and County Route 547 (Shafto Road), which enters from Wall Township at the borough's southwest corner and proceeds northeast towards Eatontown.

 Other limited access road that are accessible outside the borough include Interstate 195 in neighboring Wall Township.

 Public transportation

 Bus

 Bus service is available from the Garden State Parkway to the Financial District in Lower Manhattan via Academy Bus Lines.
 Monmouth Park & Ride is located in nearby in neighboring Wall Township, off the Garden State Parkway at mile marker 100 (right before entering into Tinton Falls).
 It is an express route to New York City during peak rush-hour.

 NJ Transit offers local bus service on the 836 and 838 routes.

 Rail

 NJ Transit offers passenger train service at the Red Bank station.
 Commuter service is provided on the North Jersey Coast Line, offering express and local service.
 Diesel service operates from Hoboken Terminal to Bay Head station.
 Electric service operates from New York Penn Station to Long Branch station, where the electrified portion of the line ends.
-Mid-line stations include Newark Penn Station, Newark Liberty International Airport Station, and Secaucus Junction.
+Major mid-line stops include Newark Penn Station, Newark Liberty International Airport Station, and Secaucus Junction.